jaredcdavis/shellpool/DOC.md

 program, but you can also call it subsequently to start up additional shells, as shown above.

-How many shells should you create?
-The number of shells you create will govern how many simultaneous external programs you can `run` at a time.
+How many shells should you start?
+The number of shells you create will limit how many simultaneous external programs you can `run` at a time.
+So:

  - If your Lisp program is single-threaded, a single shell will be fine.

- - If your Lisp program is multi-threaded (e.g., a web server or similar), and each thread needs to be able to invoke external programs, then you may want several shells.
+ - If your Lisp program is multi-threaded (e.g., a web server or similar), and you need to be able to invoke external programs from many threads, then you may want many shells.
 (The `run` command will wait until a shell becomes available, so running out of shells might throttle your program.)

 ## Running Commands

-### `(run cmd [options]) --> exit-status`
+### `(run script [options]) --> exit-status`

 Examples:
 ```